Combodo/iTop/readme.txt

 Fix for supporting the CSV export of big audit results.
 Fix for making iUIPageExtension usable !
 Fixed transparent background issues on the icons at the top-right of the main iTop page...
+Allow printing lists fully expanded without the "pager" navigation.
+Also try to completely hide the main menu on the left when printing.
+Properly serialize Emails with binary Attachments.
+Previously asynchronous emails with binary attachements were not working (they were queued but never sent).
+Fix for the "Notifications" tab: use the polymorphism to let each trigger determine which object is "In Scope" and thus can potentially have notifications related to it
+User rights:
+- for link classes, if no grant has been given explicitely, then check if one of the remote class has a grant (mix of compile-time and run-time changes)
+- fixed an issue: when looking for a grant into the hierarchy, the most explicit declaration (aka the deepest class) must be found first -> reorder the parent classes (new flag on MetaModel::EnumParentClasses
+Prevent logoff problems depending on PHP's session.cache_limiter setting...
+- Enhancement: support for "target" in PopupMenuItems.. which was ignored before Fix for reconciliation by id (Advanced Mode) -reintegrated from branch 2.0 Silently discard unknown attributes in object templates (in case some modules have not been installed) Fix the auto-resize (fit) of the dialog's content when picking up a value using the magnifier button on an external key.
+Cleanup of the log output.
+No need for such verbosity now that we are approaching the release.

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)
      -----------------